rolandalla/laravel-sentinel-crud-starter/README.md

 	http://localhost/laravelStartersite/public

-OR Run the command " php artisan serv ", and open on the browser the url you get in console :):
+OR Run the command " php artisan serve ", and open on the browser the url you get in console :):

 -----